Jarzka/stylefy/README.md

 ## Init

 Add the following *style* tags on your page's *head* tag.
-It is **recommended** that these tags are the last style tags in the header** so that possible other styles are not going to override them.
+It is **recommended** that these tags are the last style tags in the *header* so that possible other styles do not override them.

 The first tag is going to contain CSS definitions that are not going to change (font-face, keyframes etc.).
 The second will contain class definitions that are added into the DOM on-demand when components need them.